raushankcse/health/README.md

 # SEWA Documentation

 ## 1. Introduction
-#### Overview of SEWA
+#### Overview of SEVA
    Welcome to the documentation for SEWA (Sevs Ekta Welfare Assistant), a revolutionary post-treatment exercise kit designed to assist patients in their rehabilitation journey.
 SEWA, which translates to "Service Responsibility" in English, embodies our commitment to supporting individuals in their recovery process with dedication and care.

    ### Purpose of the Project
-   The primary purpose of SEWA is to enhance the post-treatment experience for patients undergoing rehabilitation by offering a user-friendly and effective solution for exercise management.
+   The primary purpose of SEVA is to enhance the post-treatment experience for patients undergoing rehabilitation by offering a user-friendly and effective solution for exercise management.
 By facilitating consistent engagement with prescribed exercises and enabling real-time progress tracking, SEWA strives to optimize recovery outcomes and promote patient well-being.

    ### Target Audience
    SEWA is designed to cater to a wide range of individuals, including: